 - INFO 231 Issues in Special Libraries and Information Centers

 - INFO 240 Information Technology Tools and Applications (Web site design)

 - INFO 246 Information Technology Tools and Applications: Advanced

-Sections on text/data mining, information visualization, big data analytics and management [See current topics.
+The sections on text/data mining, information visualization, big data analytics and management are all relevant [See current topics.
 Select class number then topics]

 - INFO 247 Vocabulary Design